-The Sudanese economy can only be categorized as an agricultural economy.
-The country's industrial base is still at its infancy, although the increased discovery, extraction and economic exploitation of oil have increased the relative importance of this sector.
-However, the secession of the southern part of the country in 2011 (see map at Figure 1) carried away with it almost three-quarters of the existing oil fields at the time, which were designated to the newly formed independent state of South Sudan.
-This rendered this sector less prominent than it was for the Sudanese economy unless new discoveries and investment are urgently injected into it.
+The Sudanese economy can only be categorised as agricultural economy.
+The industrial base of the country is still at its infancy, although the increased discovery, extraction and economic exploitation of oil over the last two decades have increased the relative importance of this sector.
+However, the secession of the southern part of the country in 2011 (see map of Figure 1) carried away with it almost three quarters of the existing oil fields at the time, which were designated to the newly formed independent state of South Sudan, rendering this sector less prominent than it was for the Sudanese economy unless new discoveries and investment are urgently injected into it.
 Additionally, recent activities in the petroleum, motor vehicle and heavy machinery industries have covered only a small part of the local market and are yet to make any contribution to the global market.
 As such, their impact on the economic structure of the country is hard to notice.